dpi/drupal-auditfiles/README.txt

 Issues
 ------
-Files are associated with nodes using the {upload} table, behind the upload module's back.
+Files are associated with nodes using the {file_usage} table, behind the upload module's back.
 The main issue here is that we may associate a single file with multiple nodes, but the upload module assumes that each file is only associated with a single node and thus deletes the file when the node is deleted.
-This suggests that our generated associations should be saved in our own table, which would require every place that now checks the {upload} table to check two tables.
+This suggests that our generated associations should be saved in our own table, which would require every place that now checks the {file_usage} table to check two tables.

 The newer functionality is untested with private downloads.